All of the rumors on price, specs and release date for the new 2018 iPhone XS, iPhone X Plus, iPhone 9:

 The 9to5Mac leaks hit the same day Apple sent out invites for an event on Sept.
 12 at the Steve Jobs Theater in Cupertino, California.
 The invitation has a picture of the circular roof of the company's Apple Park campus rendered in gold -- another hint at a new color for the next iPhone X. While the invite didn't specify that the event is to announce the next iPhone, September has been when Apple announces new phones in the past.

-All of the leaks suggest that Apple will be announcing 3 new iPhones for 2018: an updated version of the 5.8-inch iPhone X that retains an OLED screen; a larger 6.5-inch OLED model; and the 6.1-inch model with an LCD screen, which is expected to have a single rear camera and be the most affordable of the three.
+All of the leaks suggest three new iPhones presumed for 2018: an updated version of the 5.8-inch iPhone X that retains an OLED screen; a larger 6.5-inch OLED model; and the 6.1-inch model with an LCD screen, which is expected to have a single rear camera and be the most affordable of the three.

 Editors' note, Sept.
 9: This post was originally published on March 13, 2018, and will continue to be updated with news and rumors on the 2018 iPhone lineup.